 The goal of this project is to improve access to limited quality rearing habitat for Chinook salmon within these two coastal streams associated with the Race Lagoon pocket estuary.
 This will be accomplished by removing two fish passage barriers and replacing them with larger fish passable culverts.
-This will also improve natural flow and sediment transport processes in these streams.
+This will also improve tidal connectivity, natural flow, and sediment transport processes in these streams improving pocket estuary function.